 I am not currently using an e-mail encryption programme, so any emails we send to each other may be vulnerable to viruses or human error.
 For this reason, it is best to be thoughtful about what you include in emails to me, and which email address you choose to use with me.
 Often, it is best to rely on email for non-confidential communications like arranging appointment times etc. It is beneficial to keep confidential and psychological information limited to the counselling sessions.
 I will always request your preferred email address from our assessment session.
 If you choose to communicate with me by email, please be aware that all emails are retained in the logs of Internet Service Providers.
 Furthermore, they can be vulnerable to viruses and unintended forwarding or replication.
 If you are concerned about the confidentiality of your emails, you may wish to contact me by telephone instead.
-I check emails only at regular times and I endeavour to respond to all emails within 24 hours upon opening them.
-If I am away for an extended period, such as a holiday, you will receive an automated response.
-In the event of an emergency, email communication is not advisable and you should contact emergency services.
-E-invoicing: I can send invoices as an attachment to an e-mail, please let me know.
+Emails may also be vulnerable to hacking or miss-sending by human error.
+If you would prefer not to communicate by email, please let me know.
 Otherwise, it is best to use email only for logistical purposes (changing session times, etc.).

 Disclosures for the purpose of taxation will normally only be about monetary payments without any therapeutic details of the work undertaken.
 The tax authorities receiving this information are bound to strict confidentiality which you can find in the HMRC Privacy Notice.

 Assessment forms and notes relating to counselling sessions are shared anonymously during supervision sessions which I undertake regularly with a supervisor and a professional peer.